 The evolution and changes in the organized structure of Information Systems have allowed fast-paced flexibility in the adoption of new technologies, given that information systems rely on technology.
 This has opened up many business administration opportunities and behavioral surprises in this area.
 One such area is the tension between financial and marketing performance and ICT adoption of business organizations.
 Some studies have revealed that ICT adoption enhances growth and development of the business.
 What pointer is there to the core role of the Finance executive in controlling the main function of information?
-Against this background of existing penetration, the study has revisited the Digital Setup of an Organization and specifically flagged the Introduction and Impact of Digital Technology Adoption on Organizational Financial Performance.
+Against this background of existing penetration, the study has revisited the Digital Setup of an Organizational Financial Performance.
 It is concerned with the case study of Umeme Limited of Uganda.
 The IPT adoption of Umeme Limited, a distributor and retailer of electricity in Uganda, is varied and evolving.
 Currently, the company's ICT tools and systems include the modern use of internet, fiber optic networking, digital and electronic platforms, as well as circumvention of ICT tools using perceived long and complex ICT refresh processes linked to lack of IT policy satisfaction.
 These diversified adoption processes have had varying results, most of which are majorly dependent on the current ICT components [26-30].